 - a signature on file with the Registry of Motor Vehicles.

 If you don't have an ID, you can print, complete and mail the voter registration form.

 If you have questions about the website, contact the state Elections Division at (617) 727-2828.

 RECOGNIZED POLITICAL PARTIES

-The state currently recognizes two parties: Democratic and Republican
+The state currently recognizes three parties: Democratic, Libertarian and Republican

 The state doesn't use the term “Independent.”
 Just check the box for “no party” (UNENROLLED) instead.
 You can still vote in the primaries if you’re Unenrolled, you just have to "declare a party" when you check-in on primary day.
 Regardless of your ballot choice on Primary Election Day, your party enrollment will remain as Unenrolled.
 If you would like to change your political party, you may complete a Party Change Card form or change it online.

 They’re created when 50 or more registered voters request a change of designation with the Secretary of the Commonwealth.
 Designations are usually based on a certain cause or belief.
 You can search the Massachusetts Directory of Political Parties and Designations.

 The Massachusetts Registry of Motor Vehicles will also take your completed registration form.
 Check the Registry's website to find a location near you.